Identifying the Most Appropriate Order for Categorical Responses: Asymptotic Optimality of True Order

-Theorem~\ref{thm:consist_order} confirms that the true parameter and order $(\boldsymbol\theta_0, \sigma_0)$ is among the best options asymptotically under likelihood-based model selection criteria.
-Nevertheless, there are two cases where one may not be able to identify the true order $\sigma_0$ easily.
+Theorem~\ref{thm:consist_order} and Corollary~\ref{cor:AIC_BIC} confirm that the true parameter and order $(\boldsymbol\theta_0, \sigma_0)$ are among the best options asymptotically under likelihood-based model selection criteria.
+Nevertheless, note that there are two cases where one may not be able to identify the true order $\sigma_0$ easily.